 Methods of finding funding

-Here are some methods to find alternative project-based or person-based funding sources, ranked from least to most effortful.
+Here are some ways to find alternative project-based or person-based funding sources, ranked from least to most effortful.

 Check funding acknowledgements